isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 consolidates threat intelligence, analyses, and disrupts any malicious websites.
 These include job scam sites or bank phishing sites that mimic the look and feel of the real websites of legitimate organisations.</p>
-<p>SATIS is powered by the <a href="https://www.developer.tech.gov.sg/products/categories/cybersecurity/rmse/overview.html" rel="noopener noreferrer nofollow" target="_blank">recursive Machine-Learning Site Evaluator (rMSE)</a> —
+<p>SATIS is powered by the <a href="https://www.developer.tech.gov.sg/products/categories/cybersecurity/rmse/overview.html" rel="noopener noreferrer nofollow" target="_blank">recursive Machine-Learning Site Evaluator (rMSE)</a>—an
-an in-house Machine Learning (ML) technology developed by GovTech.
+in-house Machine Learning (ML) technology developed by GovTech.
 It works in the background and around the clock, analysing over hundreds of thousands of URLs daily to identify potentially malicious sites.
 As of Sept 2024 SATIS has successfully identified and disrupted over 50,000 scam-related